 Olympus E-P5 versus Sony RX100 III

 The Olympus PEN E-P5 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in May 2013 and May 2014.
 The E-P5 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
-The cameras are based on a Four Thirds (E-P5) and an one-inch sensor.
+The cameras are based on a Four Thirds (E-P5) and an one-inch (RX100 III) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P5 and the Sony RX100 III.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-P5 – represents 100 percent across all the size and weight measures).